Martinsville pays tribute to Virgin Mary

-Today for for many people is the holiday el Dia de la Virgen -- the Day of Virgin Mary of Guadalupe -- and it was celebrated in splendor Saturday at St. Joseph Catholic Church.
+Sunday for many people was the holiday el Dia de la Virgen — the Day of Virgin Mary of Guadalupe — and it was celebrated in splendor Saturday at St. Joseph Catholic Church.

 El Dia de la Virgen (The Day of Virgin Mary of Guadalupe) is a national holiday in Mexico and also is celebrated by Hispanics, Catholics and others across the Americas.
-On Saturday, the holiday was celebrated at St. Joseph’s Catholic Church.
 The observance featured music by mariachis, Mass, Aztec dances by Danza San Jose de Martinsville and a traditional Mexican dinner.

 The original day of Virgin Mary was Dec.
 12, 1531 – a day which changed the course of religion and culture in Mexico.